Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 If this protocol is used to filter ethanol aliquoted from previously preserved plankton net tow or organismal samples, the removal of ethanol takes <5 min for every sample.
 Time is also influenced by the condition and organization of the samples, pre-sampling.

 The vacuum manifold set-up takes 30-45 minutes due to sterilization, then pending the turbidity of the sample, the filtering takes between 5-15 minutes.
-With a  vacuum manifold, three samples can be filtered simultaneously.
+With a triple vacuum manifold, three samples can be filtered simultaneously.
 Properly removing the filter from its setup and preserving it takes 5 minutes.

 The total collection and filtering time for three samples, where ethanol preservative was aliquoted from a plankton net tow sample, and filtering is 90 minutes (1.5 hrs) on average.
 Set-up occurs once, and subsampling can be expedited with extra hands, so adding more samples will compound the filtering time but not other stages.